 Every course with a 3000-4000 designation may be taken for honors once admitted to the Honors in the Major Program and with permission of the faculty mentor and chairperson.
-ART 4950, Portfolio Preparation with honors designation, is required.

-To complete HMP, twelve honors credits, with a minimum grade of B, are required in any approved concentration in the options of Art, Design, or K-12 Art Education.
 ART 4950 Portfolio Preparation with honors designation is required.
+To complete HMP, twelve honors credits with a minimum grade of B are required in any approved concentration in the options of art, design, or K-12 art education.